-Coriolis Meter is a Direct type Flow Measurement instrument and Measures the Mass Flow.
+Coriolis Meter is a Direct type Flow Measurement instrument that Measures the Mass Flow.
 When there is no flow through the tubes then the tubes vibrate at a resonant frequency.

-When there is a flow through the tubes then depends on the flow & its mass the tubes vibration will change.
+When there is a flow through the tubes, then depending on the flow & its mass the tube’s vibration will change.
 The change in vibration is measured and it is proportional to Mass Flow.

 The mass flow meter does not measure the volume per unit time (e.g., cubic meters per second) passing through the device; it measures the mass per unit time (e.g., kilograms per second) flowing through the device.